Henry Wadsworth Longfellow

 The writings of 19th century American poet Henry Wadsworth Longfellow (1807-1882) have been read for more than a hundred years.
 With that longevity, his work has earned a place in numerous textbooks and other published works through current day.
 In today’s world, some of his writings have become controversial but they continue to be regarded as generally representative of the thinking of publishers, writers, and readers during his time.

 The Henry Wadsworth Longfellow House in Portland, Maine, is open to the public and welcomes visitors, which Portland well deserves with its assortment of shops and fresh lobster pulled from the sea.
-The population of Portland is approximately 66,400.
-It is known for its Victorian-style homes, stores, fishing wharves, and beautiful ocean views.
+Portland is a midsize town known for Victorian-style homes, stores, fishing wharves, and magnificent ocean views.

 You may have read or even memorized what is probably his most famous poem about Paul Revere’s Ride, which you can find at https://poets.org/poem/paul-reveres-ride.
 Other well-known writings are Evangeline and The Song of Hiawatha.